It's a Great Feeling

 It's a Great Feeling is a 1949 American Technicolor musical comedy film starring Doris Day, Jack Carson and Dennis Morgan in a parody of what goes on behind the scenes in Hollywood movie making.
 The screenplay by Jack Rose and Mel Shavelson was based upon a story by I. A. L. Diamond.
 The film was directed by David Butler, produced by Alex Gottlieb and distributed by Warner Bros.

-It's a Great Feeling was Day's third film (and her third pairing with Carson) and the first to bring her widespread notice.
+It's a Great Feeling was Day's third film (and her third and last pairing with Carson, following Romance on the High Seas and My Dream Is Yours) and the first to bring her widespread notice.
 It's a Great Feeling is a "Who's Who?" of Hollywood in its heyday and glorified the studio system at the peak of its golden age.